HonkHonkGoose228/OpenScramble-Fbla-23/README.md

 * NEW ANNOUNCEMENT!! *

 OpenScramble will recieve steady updates and support after July 4th, 2023.
 We hope you will enjoy the updates and new content it brings.
-I plan to work on it for about a year.